wizardamigos/organization/CONTENT/pitch.markdown

 Wizard Amigos Institute is a programming school for children.
 Become a wizard and join our co-learning programming sessions in a friendly and playful atmosphere.
 Learn with us how to use state-of-the-art tools and methods.
 Become a self-directed collaborative programmer (=coder) and co-create the future using programming wizardry.

 Calling all wizards!
-If you are skilled in the ways of wizardry already, [lend your wizardly powers](#JOIN) to help teach.
+If you are skilled in the ways of wizardry already, [lend your magic powers](#JOIN) to help with mentoring.

 ---
 [](#german)